hansmellsgood/AWS-Cloud-Practitioner-Certification-Notes-CLF-C01/README.md

 # AWS Cloud Practitioner Certification Notes-CLF-C01
  A repository that I will use to store notes along the way of my studying for the certificate.
+ <br> Scheduling of exams can be done at: https://aws.amazon.com/certification/certified-cloud-practitioner/

 ## Goal